Skip to main content

 To rotate the API token, re-deploy the MSI with the new value.
 Reinstalling overwrites the existing registry keys:

 The MSI writes registry keys to force-install the extension from the browser’s official store and configure managed storage with your API token.
+When ENABLE_PRIVATE_BROWSING=1 is set, it also configures private browsing for Edge (InPrivate) and Firefox.
+Chrome does not support an Incognito policy on Windows.
 No files are copied beyond a marker in Program Files\Velatir.
 Uninstalling removes all registry keys cleanly.

 Jamf Pro (macOS)

-If you deploy both Chrome and Edge, you can use a single .mobileconfig profile that handles force-install and managed storage for both browsers.
-Upload this to Jamf Pro as a Configuration Profile (or any MDM that supports .mobileconfig files).
+A single .mobileconfig profile handles force-install and managed storage for Chrome, Edge, and Firefox.
+Upload it to Jamf Pro as a Configuration Profile (or any MDM that supports .mobileconfig files).

-Replace XXXXXXXXXXXX with your Velatir API token and Your Organization with your organisation’s display name before deploying.
+Replace vltr_yourApiTokenHere with your Velatir API token and Your Organization with your organisation’s display name before deploying.

 velatir-browser-extension.mobileconfig